vbloher/docker-torrserver/README.md

 # Docker image (arm64) for TorrServer Matrix
-Run TorrServer Matrix latest on docker container (arm64)
+Run latest version of TorrServer Matrix in docker container (arm64) Compatible with Raspberry Pi

 # Timezone
 Default timezone for container is set to Europe/Kiev